3 Reading Data

 dtype: object

 Here float64 means a floating-point number with 64 bytes.
 Floating-point means it can contain decimals, not just integers.
-In principle we could save some memory by storing the integers as integers and using less precision overall, but we won’t worry about it.
+Some of the variables in this data set are actually integers, but don’t worry about that yet.

 The workshop length is still an object (string) because of the note on row 14.
 That row isn’t even data, so the next step is to tell Python to skip the last four rows in the spreadsheet with the skipfooter argument.